 The next priority is to optimise protein intake.
 There is still debate over this topic, but roughly 1.75g of protein per kg of body weight per day appears to be the optimal amount for most people.
 Eating less than this amount will mean your muscle to fat gain ratio won’t be as good as it could be.
 Having more than this won’t be significantly detrimental to muscle gain, but it is unnecessary.
 It is also worth noting that there are outliers.
 Some people may gain muscle optimally on 1.3g/kg, while others may require 2.5g/kg.
 Unfortunately, we are not all special snowflakes, so there is a good chance that you fit perfectly into the 1.75g/kg category.
 Still, it is something to keep in mind if you see somebody eating a lot more protein than what is considered optimal – it might actually be optimal for them.
 There are genetic freaks out there.

 3) Carbs and Fat

 This one is not nearly as important as the first two priorities.
 As we all know, carbohydrates will help you train better.
-They can also help you get a nice pump (up to you whether you think that matters and helps muscle gain, I’m sticking to nutrition here).
+They can also help you get a nice pump.
 Seriously, try training while on low carbs, compared to high carbs; it is an enormous difference.